It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 We didn't totally lose him.

-Uh we lost his uh connection.
+We lost his connection.

-We didn't lose well, he lost his connection, and we didn't lose the connection to him.
+We didn't lose the connection to him.

 Manny from Ontario, you're back.

-You got a strong sell signal there now, pal.
+You got a strong sell signal there now, pal?

 I think I do, Rush.